TECHNIQUE & KNOW-HOW

 The grinder: the investment that changes everything

 A good conical or flat burr grinder will transform any entry-level machine.
 Invest in the grinder before the machine.
-Grind consistency is key to consistent extraction.
+Grind consistency is the key to a consistent extraction.

 03